Contact us

 Geneva

-Dr. Corniola practices mainly at the Clinique de Genolier (Genolier), at the Clinique de La Source (Lausanne) and the Centre Medical 21 in Geneva.
-Consultations take place on Monday, Tuesday, Thursday and Friday.
-Upon request, consultations outside the usual slots can be arranged.
-Make an appointment now.
+Dr. Corniola practices primarily at the Clinique de Genolier in Geneva, the Clinique de La Source in Lausanne and the EHNV in Yverdon.
+Consultations outside regular hours can be arranged upon request.
+Book an appointment today.

-At the beginning of your consultation, it’s essential to explain your symptoms clearly, in your own words, so that your doctor can understand your syndrome.
+At the beginning of your consultation, it is important to describe your symptoms in your own words so that your doctor can fully understand your condition.

 Yes, all neurosurgical procedures are reimbursed.
 Depending on your insurance contract (LaMal, LCA, others), reimbursement terms may vary.
 If in doubt, contact your insurance company.

-Neurosurgeons, whose specialty is neurosurgery, treat conditions of the skull, spine, herniated discs, brain tumors (neuro-oncology), aneurysms, head trauma, malformations, lesions of the brain and spinal cord, and deformities.
-They have the expertise to diagnose and treat these pathologies, offering specialized care to patients requiring surgery in this field in a neurosurgical department.
+Neurosurgeons specialise in treating disorders of the skull, spine, herniated discs, brain tumours (neuro-oncology), aneurysms, head injuries, malformations, brain and spinal cord lesions, and deformities.
+They have the expertise to diagnose and manage these conditions, providing specialised care to patients who may require surgical intervention in a neurosurgery unit.